 (Specialty Areas) Educational principles, educational philosophy, educational human studies, clinical education studies, educational history, pedagogy, curriculum theories, learning theories, student guidance theories, developmental education theories, lifelong developmental psychology, educational theories for children with disabilities

 (Specialty Areas) Educational psychology, cognitive psychology, clinical psychology, personality psychology, media education, developmental psychology, child and adolescent psychology, psychology of people with disabilities, social psychology, educational assessment and evaluation

 Interdisciplinary Studies of Educational Systems

-(Specialty Areas) Sociology of education, social research, clinical sociology, social education, media culture theories, cultural policy, community education, library science, comparative pedagogy, educational administration, educational systems
+(Specialty Areas) Sociology of education, sociology of culture, historical sociology, sociology of crime and deviance, social research, social education, media culture theories, cultural policy, community education, library science, comparative pedagogy, educational administration, educational systems